joeshaw824/paycheckr/README.md

 type of amount and the time interval it relates to.

 “Pay” in English can be both a noun and a verb.
-In this package I have tried not to use “pay” as a noun to mean the amount I am paid, and have instead called this value “income”.
+In this package I have tried not to use “pay” as a noun to mean the amount I am paid[^1], and have instead called this value “income”.
 This means “pay” can be used in function names as a verb.
 For example, the “pay_pension” function returns the amount of money I have to **pay** into my pension from my **income**.